MurkyYT/CSAuto/README.md

 ## Features

 * Auto accept matches for you
-* Auto reload for you when you have 0 bullets left and keep spraying after reloading! (continue spraying might lag out, will be fixed when [this issue](https://github.com/ValveSoftware/csgo-osx-linux/issues/3603) will be resolved)
+* Auto reload for you when you have 0 bullets left and keep spraying after reloading!
 * Auto buy selected items in customizable menu!
 * Auto pause/resume currently playing song/video
 * Show customizable game info in Discord Rich Presence (show amount of players in lobby can be bannable!)